-Since the last update, the TANF MOE Team is finalizing the FFY2017 report to its federal grantor, the ACF-204 report.
-The MOE process between DSHS and external partners has been reviewed by the State Auditor's Office, and each MOE sources' processes were evaluated to ensure compliance with federal guidelines.
-The TANF MOE Team has ensured the 2017 MOE claim reflects the most accurate, reliable, and verified expenditures, and will use the 2017 claim as a standard for future work.
+The TANF MOE Team has successfully submitted Washington's FFY2017 report to its federal grantor.
+The submitted MOE report's processes between DSHS and external partners has been reviewed by the State Auditor's Office, and recommendations have been adopted to ensure each MOE sources' processes are in compliance with federal guidelines.
+The TANF MOE Team has ensured the 2017 MOE claim reflects the most accurate, reliable, and verifiable expenditures, and will use the 2017 claim as a standard for future work.